Our Components of Education

-- How does MAS use these research findings to impact student learning outcomes?
-As is evidenced by the research findings above, an effective teacher can have a profound impact on student performance and MAS has developed its professional development around these understandings.
+As you can see here, an effective teacher can have a profound impact on student performance, a fact we built our intensive and continual professional development around.
 MAS commits to two full weeks of professional development before the start of each school year for all returning teachers and three full weeks of professional development for teachers new to our school!
-In addition, we have made the research-based decision to front-load our schedule and provide approximately an hour of professional development and collaboration for our staff each day that school is in session.
-This professional development takes place for approximately one hour every day that school is in session for students prior to their arrival each morning which equates to approximately 182 additional hours of professional development for all instructional staff EACH school year.
+We also front-load our schedule to provide an hour of professional development and collaboration for our staff each and every school day--adding up to 182 additional hours of professional development for all instructional staff throughout the school year.

-- Communication - MAS maintains regular communication with parents via email blasts, telephone blasts, newsletters, before school, during school, and/or after-school meetings, personalized staff phone calls, early and consistent notice of academic and behavioral concerns, and an open-door policy.
+Communication – MAS maintains regular communication with parents via email blasts; telephone blasts; newsletters; personalized staff phone calls; early and consistent notice of academic and behavioral concerns; before-school, in-school, and/or after-school meetings; and an open-door policy.

-- MAS' Annual Meet & Greet - MAS hosts an annual Meet & Greet event each school year prior to the start of the school year where we welcome new families to MAS and welcome returning families back.
+MAS' annual Meet & Greet – MAS hosts an annual Meet & Greet event prior to the start of the school year to welcome new families to MAS and welcome returning families back.
 We also share highlights from the previous school year and announce new and exciting developments.
-This is also an evening that students get to meet their teachers for the upcoming school year, collect their school uniforms, sign up for sports and clubs, plus much more!
+Students get to meet their teachers for the upcoming school year, collect their school uniforms, sign up for sports and clubs, and much more!

-- Parent Conferences - School-wide parent teacher conferences are held two times per year, once in the fall and once in the spring.
-Additionally, staff are available and expected to meet with parents outside of the regularly scheduled parent teacher conference dates at a parent’s request or as need dictates.
+Parent conferences – School-wide parent teacher conferences are held twice each year, once in the fall and once in the spring.
+Additionally, staff are available and expected to meet with parents outside of the regularly scheduled parent teacher conference dates at a parent’s request or as the need arises.

-- Throughout a student’s career at MAS Charter School, they are consistently taught about success principles, principles to support students in getting from where they are to where they want to be.
-There are many ways that we teach success principles to students, but two curriculum resources we use include the Choose Love curriculum by Scarlett Lewis and a book titled, The Success Principles for Teens, by Jack Canfield and Kent Healy.
-Regular lessons are taught to students on success principles because we strongly believe that educating a child goes far beyond just teaching core academics.
-Students must be educated in principles of success to accelerate their development and allow the greatest opportunity for them to discover their passion so that they can give back and serve.
-MAS is so committed to ensuring our students know, understand, apply, and use success principles that at the high school level, we require a a one credit, mandatory graduation required course titled “The Success Principles for High School Students.”
+Academics alone can't prepare students to experience success in all areas of their lives, so MAS students also learn success principles that help them get from where they are to where they want to be.
+There are many ways that we teach success principles to students, but two resources we use include the Choose Love curriculum by Scarlett Lewis and The Success Principles for Teens by Jack Canfield and Kent Healy.
+MAS is so committed to ensuring our students know, understand, apply, and use success principles that we require a one-credit, required course titled “The Success Principles for High School Students.”